juliancaba/dynDeT/README.md

 ## Dependencies ##
-dynDeT depends on other tools or libraries that are listes below.
+dynDeT depends on other tools and libraries that are listed below.

 * [CTemplate](https://github.com/OlafvdSpek/ctemplate).
 Provides an easy, fast and efficient system of text templates for programs written in C++.
 Used to generate the files describing the system design (design.tcl).